Count of Toulouse: Within the kingdom of France

-In 1271,Toulouse passed to the Crown of France, by the Treaty of Meaux, 1229.
+In 1271, Toulouse passed to the Crown of France, by the Treaty of Meaux, 1229.

-From 1271–1285, Philip III of France, King of France and nephew of Alphonse bore the title of count of Toulouse, but the mention of the title is abandoned after his death.
+From 1271 to 1285, Philip III of France, King of France and nephew of Alphonse bore the title of count of Toulouse, but the mention of the title is abandoned after his death.

 Only in 1681, Toulouse was resurrected as a royal appanage by Louis XIV for his illegitimate son with Françoise-Athénaïs, marquise de Montespan, Louis-Alexandre.